alchemydc/go2sno/doc/fixme.md

 # bugs to fix
-- weather card in Dashboard.tsx is blue, whether theme is light or dark.  make styling consistent with other cards.
+- [ ] weather card in Dashboard.tsx is blue, whether theme is light or dark.  make styling consistent with other cards.
+- [ ] routeplanner shows "dry" conditions on map, which clutters the map and is not useful information

 # features to add
 - multi-region support
-  - utah
+  - [ ] utah: partially supported
-  - tahoe
+    - [x] route planning
-  - BC?
+    - [x] weather

-will be non trivial to add as presently the follow data sources are region specific
+    - [x] lift status, trail and park status
-  - CDOT road conditions / incidents
+    - [ ] road cameras
-  - CAIC avalanche forecasts / events / etc.
+    - [ ] avalanche forecast
+    - [ ] road conditions
+    - [ ] road incidents
+  - [ ] tahoe: partially supported
+      - [x] route planning
-  - Utah roads
+      - [x] weather
+      - [x] lift status, trail and park status
+      - [x] road cameras
+      - [x] road conditions
+      - [x] road incidents
-  - Utah avalanche forecasting
+      - [ ] avalanche forecast
+  - [ ] BC?

-- color coding of traffic delay(s) on route map in `src/components/RoutePlanner.tsx`
+- [ ] color coding of traffic delay(s) on route map in `src/components/RoutePlanner.tsx`

 # chores
-- move console.logging to DEBUG mode.  will need the debugging as dealing with conditions / incidents multi-region is going to require some work
+- [ ] move console.logging to DEBUG mode.  will need the debugging as dealing with conditions / incidents multi-region is going to require some work

 # security
-- input validation for user provided params to `src/app/api/route/route.ts`.  params are passed onwards to tomtom api
+- [ ] input validation for user provided params to `src/app/api/route/route.ts`.  params are passed onwards to tomtom api